Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 - Feedback, how information and underlying emotions are perceived

-For nurses, skills in all four areas are essential.
+For LPNs, skills in all four areas are essential.
 Breaks in communication can happen if even one part of the process fails.

 What Are the Characteristics of Good Communication Skills?